Watts-Lab/task-mapping/tasks/Investment Game (hidden profile).md

 8. Participants in the face-to-face conditions recorded the final group decision on a special form provided, and groups in the GDSS conditions typed the group decision into their computer transcripts.
 Participants in all conditions provided their current private opinions on special forms provided.

+9. The participants were asked to complete a post-experimental questionnaire on which they indicated, using 3-point scales, the extent to which they could identify the authors of specific comments and their own comments could be identified by others.

 ## Roles
 Experimentor: Greeted participants, handed out instructions and provides instructions